-Investments in property, plant and equipment amounted to €3,516 million in 2020 (2019: €3,839 million).
-Capex1 accounted for €2,878 million of this amount (2019: €3,349 million).
-Our investments in 2020 focused on the Chemicals, Materials, Surface Technologies and Nutrition & Care segments.
+Investments in property, plant and equipment amounted to €4,842 million in 2022 (2021: €4,078 million).
+Capital expenditures (capex)1 accounted for €4,148 million of this amount (2021: €3,363 million).
+Our investments in 2022 focused on the Chemicals, Materials, Surface Technologies and Nutrition & Care segments.

 Capex: selected projects

-|Geismar, Louisiana||Capacity expansion: MDI plant|
+|Geismar, Louisiana||Capacity expansion at MDI plant|

-We are planning capex of around €6.0 billion for the BASF Group in 2021.
-For the period from 2021 to 2025, we have planned capex totaling €28.8 billion, including €13.6 billion for our major growth projects – the new Verbund site in Zhanjiang, China, and the expansion of the battery materials business.
-The investment volume in the next five years will thus be below that of the planning period 2020 to 2024 (€23.6 billion).
-A focus area is our investment project in Zhanjiang, China, to expand our businesses in Asia.
+We are planning capex of around €6.0 billion for the BASF Group in 2023.
+For the period from 2023 to 2027, we have planned capex totaling €28.8 billion, including €13.6 billion for our major growth projects – the new Verbund site in Zhanjiang, China, and the expansion of the battery materials business.
+The investment volume in the next five years will thus be above that of the planning period 2022 to 2026 (€25.6 billion).

 In recent years, market growth in China has been driven by increased domestic consumption, higher standards of living as well as more local value creation.
-With a world market share of more than 40%, China is the largest chemical market and drives the growth of global chemical production.
+With a world market share of around 50%, China is the largest chemical market and drives the growth of global chemical production.
 BASF is very well prepared to capture future growth in China.
 We have built an extensive network throughout the country.
 The following sites are the backbone of our activities in China:

 - Nanjing is the location of our Verbund site in a joint venture with Sinopec as well as a wholly owned site.